information

 Benefits of deconstruction over demolition

-Over a quarter of Portland's landfill waste comes from the construction, renovation, and demolition of homes and commercial buildings.
-Much of this waste includes materials that could be reused instead of being discarded.
+Much of this waste includes materials that could be reused instead of being recycled or discarded.

-Reduces waste: Deconstruction allows wood and other materials to be salvaged and reused for new construction or renovation projects.
-Since Portland’s residential deconstruction requirement began in 2016, nearly 600 houses have been taken apart, saving about 2,000 tons of wood, along with doors, hardware, light fixtures, appliances, windows, and more.
+Deconstruction is a method for removing buildings that allows wood and other materials to be salvaged and reused for new construction or renovation projects.
+Since Portland's residential deconstruction requirement began in 2016, over 600 houses and duplexes have been deconstructed.
+There have also been around 100 voluntary deconstruction projects including garages and accessory structures.
+This work has salvaged over 2,200 tons of wood, along with doors, hardware, light fixtures, appliances, windows, and more for reuse.

 In 2016, Portland became the first city in the nation to require deconstruction for residential buildings of a certain age.